dcrommie/walbrook/education/understanding-hedge-funds.md

 #### Long / Short Equity

 The fund invests according to its expectations of the future development of stock prices.
-This strategy is therefore a directional approach.
+This strategy is, therefore, a directional approach.

 There are three main types: